-Prohibition orders are made by the Secretary of State following consideration by a professional conduct panel convened by NCTL.
-Pending such consideration, the Secretary of State may issue an interim prohibition order if he considers that it is in the public interest to do so.
+Teacher prohibition orders are made by the Secretary of State following consideration by a professional conduct panel convened by the TRA.
+Pending such consideration, the Secretary of State may issue an interim prohibition order if it is considered to be in the public interest to do so.
+The TRA's role in making prohibition orders and the processes used to impose them are described in more detail in the publications "Teacher misconduct: disciplinary procedures for the teaching profession" and "Teacher misconduct: the prohibition of teachers: Advice on factors relating to decisions leading to the prohibition of teachers from the teaching profession".